Flask

 get_root_value

-allows to provide a custom root value for your schema, this is
+get_root_value allows to provide a custom root value for your schema, this is

 probably not used a lot but it might be useful in certain situations.